The Wounded Healer's Heart

 Shadow work required

 Therapy offers a safe and effective method for illuminating shadows.
-And depending on the person and the wounding, intuitive sessions, energy healing, journaling (with or without Tarot or oracle cards), hypnosis, etc. may help.
+And depending on the person and the nature of the wounding, intuitive sessions, energy healing, journaling (with or without the use of Tarot or oracle cards), hypnosis, and other modalities may prove helpful.

 Serving as wounded healers